25 Cooking Techniques Everyone Should Know

 Hot smoking:

-Cold smoking:
+Cold smoking":

 Liquid smoking:

-Microwave Cooking
+Microwave cooking

-Selecting microwave-safe cookware:
+Using microwave-safe cookware:

 Preparing the food:

-Placing the food in the microwave:
+Placing food inside the microwave:

-Stirring and checking for doneness:
+Stirring and testing doneness:

-Resting and serving:
+Resting and serving